garencheckley/podexp/README.md

    - The frontend logs show details about user interactions

 ### Recent Updates
-- Updated the Text-to-Speech voice model from `en-US-Chirp3-HD-Orus` to `en-US-Chirp-HD-F` for improved audio quality
+- Updated the Text-to-Speech voice model from `en-US-Chirp3-HD-Orus` to `en-US-Chirp3-HD-Leda` for improved audio quality
 - Fixed an issue with the Google Cloud Storage bucket naming
 - Updated the frontend to use the production backend URL
 - Improved error handling for API calls